Skip to content

 Living and learning in an Honors College environment can be a challenging experience for many students, particularly at a large university.
 The academic rigor of an Honors education combined with the demands of high-pressure majors, complex social dynamics, personal stress and turmoil, and the fundamental everyday activities of daily life (including eating, sleeping, and exercising healthfully) can all take a serious toll on students’ overall wellbeing.
 DCC makes every effort to provide academic, physical, mental, and emotional support for all of its students whenever possible, in addition to promoting campus resources that may address students’ needs.

-Spring 2024 Student Hours
+Fall 2024 Student Hours

 Student Hours with the Director and Associate Director provide academic, professional, mental, and social support and are available to all current, prospective, and past DCC students.
 When you're ready to reserve time, please use the buttons below to book an appointment with the appropriate staff member.